Hungreeee/steamcrawl/README.md

 ![](resources/example2.png)

 A small note is: please do not be alerted by the popping up browser for this request, this is only the behavior of the seleniumwire package used for this function.

+## Contributions:

+This project is created and managed by only one user Hungreeee.
+Therefore, errors are entirely possible to occur anywhere in the program.
+If you found any bug you would like to report, please open a new Issue.

+If you would like to suggest changes to current features or new features implementation, please also open a new Issue and I will check it out as soon as I can.

 ## Legal